-This ad hoc committee consisting of residents, City staff and members of Council was put together following a Council motion to create a public engagement pilot program to “further community engagement and public conversation” in a less formal setting than a Council or Committee of the Whole meeting.
+This task force consisting of residents, City staff and members of Council was put together following a Council motion to create a public engagement pilot program to “further community engagement and public conversation” in a less formal setting than a Council or Committee of the Whole meeting.

-The purpose of the Community Engagement committee is to assist in the development of the format, schedule and launch of the program.
+The purpose of the Community Engagement Task Force is to assist in the development of the format, schedule and launch of the program.

 The original Council motion reads as:

 It was moved and seconded that Council direct Staff to prepare a report pertaining to starting and hosting informal community engagement and public conversation sessions, which must meet all procedural requirements, with the intent to further community engagement and public conversation by the accommodation of a regularly scheduled, open topic, facilitated dialog in a setting distinct from Council’s formal business meetings with the following parameters:

 - An ad hoc committee of Staff, Council and the public be struck to assist in the development of the format, schedule and launch of the initiative;